rikhuijzer/xrcf.org/content/blog/why-hard.md

 Last year, I've spent a few months experimenting with and contributing to various compilers.
 I had great fun, but felt that the developer experience could be better.
-The build systems were often hard-to-use, and the tooling was often complex enough for "jump to definition" to not work.
+The build systems were often hard-to-use, and the tooling was often complex enough for things like "jump to definition" to not work.
 So that's why I started to write a new compiler framework a few months ago.
 And to be clear, I'm not saying that the other frameworks are bad or that I am an expert compiler developer.
-Sometimes it's just about saying "How hard can it be?".
+Sometimes it's just about saying "how hard can it be?"

 Now that I'm a few months into the project, I often find myself being surprised by how hard it actually is.
 But it shouldn't be, right?
 There are no side-effects like databases, file IO, or network requests.
 You just read the files containing the source code, do some processing, and print the compiled code.
 Everything happens inside memory.
-Also, there are many great open source compilers out there that I'm basing my code on.
+Also, there are many great open source projects out there that I'm basing my code on.
 So it should be easy.

 However, when working on a new feature or bug fix, I often find myself adding a test case and then leaving the code sit for a few days to think about the problem.
 Next, implementing it is often like wading through mud.
 I expect that this will become better with time because my brain will adjust, but currently it's surprisingly hard.

 That's why I want to write down my thoughts now that I still have "fresh eyes".
 This could be useful for myself to understand where the difficulties are so that I can improve the framework.
 And maybe it will be interesting for others too.